lrvl/ollama-twice/README.md

 # ollama-twice
 Watch and hear endless conversations between two ollamas, hence the Two-Way Conversation Engine (TWICE)

+Ever wondered what an endless dialogue between two AI chatbots would sound like?
+Well, now you can not only witness it but also listen to their ongoing banter, thanks to the Two-Way Conversation Engine (TWICE).

+Introducing ollama_twice.sh - A minimalist yet captivating setup where two bots, let's call them Ollama A and Ollama B, engage in eternal conversation.

+Technical Highlights:

+    Simplicity: Crafted with almost pure Bash scripting, keeping it lightweight and easy to grasp.
+    Vocal: Uses espeak to vocalize the bots' conversation, allowing you to hear their exchange.
+    Visual: Concurrently prints the conversation, ensuring you don’t miss out on the witty back-and-forths.

+Have fun!

 ### ollama_twice.sh

 - Built with:   Almost pure Bash